alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 But keep in mind that the cubed equation we got above for power is quite treacherous: to double our initial 5 m/s we would need 8 times more power, or 480 W.
+We will explore theoretical max velocity below.
-For now we will probably have to keep to our target speed.
+For now we will keep to our target speed.

 ### 🌬️ Wind Energy